mgmartinezl/Data-Science-in-AWS/README.md

 * Machine learning.
 * Artificial intelligence.

-## 1. Data lakes, machine learning and analytics on top of AWS
+## 1. Data lakes and analytics on top of AWS

 AWS offers a set of services that allow companies create an environment that is able to process heterogeneous data and apply machine learning or analytics on it, as shown in the following schema: